Welcome to the Hervey Bay Sailing Club.

 2026 Bay to Bay Yacht Race.

-The 45th Annual Hervey Bay Boat Club Bay to Bay Trailable Yacht Race will be held on Saturday 2 May and Sunday 3 May 2026, over the Queensland Labour Day long weekend.
+The 45th Annual Hervey Bay Boat Club Bay to Bay Trailable Yacht Race was held on Saturday 2 May and Sunday 3 May 2026, over the Queensland Labour Day long weekend.

-The Bay to Bay Yacht Race is a two-day, two-leg passage race of approximately 84 km for eligible monohull and multihull trailable yachts.
-Conducted as a Category 5 race (limited rescue availability in daylight hours), the event attracts sailors from across Queensland and interstate each year.
+The Bay to Bay Yacht Race was a two-day, two-leg passage race of approximately 84 km for eligible monohull and multihull trailable yachts.
+Conducted as a Category 5 race with limited rescue availability in daylight hours, the event attracted sailors from across Queensland and interstate.

-The race begins north of Snapper Creek at Tin Can Inlet and finishes east of the Urangan Boat Harbour in Hervey Bay.
-Competitors sail through the waters of Tin Can Bay Inlet, Wide Bay Harbour, the spectacular Great Sandy Strait and into Hervey Bay, with an overnight stop at Garrys Anchorage between K’gari (Fraser Island) and Stewart Island.
+The race began north of Snapper Creek at Tin Can Inlet and finished east of the Urangan Boat Harbour in Hervey Bay.
+Competitors sailed through the waters of Tin Can Bay Inlet, Wide Bay Harbour, the spectacular Great Sandy Strait and into Hervey Bay, with an overnight stop at Garrys Anchorage between K’gari (Fraser Island) and Stewart Island.

-Sailors experience some of the most unique and scenic cruising waters in Australia, passing through the largely remote and unspoilt wilderness of the Great Sandy Marine Park.
-This region includes the internationally recognised Great Sandy Strait Ramsar Wetland Area, the K’gari (Fraser Island) World Heritage Area and the Great Sandy National Park.
+Sailors experienced some of the most unique and scenic cruising waters in Australia, passing through the largely remote and unspoilt wilderness of the Great Sandy Marine Park.
+This region included the internationally recognised Great Sandy Strait Ramsar Wetland Area, the K’gari (Fraser Island) World Heritage Area and the Great Sandy National Park.

-The area provides critical habitat for a wide range of wildlife including loggerhead turtles, dugongs and abundant birdlife, making the race not only a challenging sailing event but also a truly memorable experience.
+The area provided critical habitat for a wide range of wildlife including loggerhead turtles, dugongs and abundant birdlife, making the race not only a challenging sailing event but also a truly memorable experience.

-The Bay to Bay Yacht Race is Queensland’s largest trailable yacht race and one of the three largest trailable yacht passage races in Australia, regularly attracting large fleets of competitors and spectators.
+The Bay to Bay Yacht Race continued its proud reputation as Queensland’s largest trailable yacht race and one of the three largest trailable yacht passage races in Australia, attracting a strong fleet of competitors and plenty of spectators.

 Why Sail the Bay to Bay?